Skip to Main Content

 Assess the Certainty

-Like with quality appraisal above, this step is referred to with many names, including certainty assessment, confidence assessment, certainty of evidence, quality of evidence, confidence in evidence, and strength of recommendations.
+Like with quality appraisal above, this step is referred to with many names, including certainty assessment, confidence assessment, certainty of evidence, quality of evidence, confidence in evidence, strength of evidence, and strength of recommendations.
 Assessing can also be referred to as grading or rating.

 How the MSK Library Can Help